greg-lund/marble_beacon/beacon/README.md

 lid\_bracket.STL | 1 | Use high infill or Onyx<br>as these require holes to be tapped
 package\_bracket.STL | 6 | Use high infill or Onyx<br>as these require holes to be tapped

+The lasercut parts for a single beacon have been organized into larger files to be cut out of 1/8"x12"x24" acrylic sheets.
+There are two main files that take up most of their sheets, and the electronics core must be cut separately.

 ## Lasercut Parts
 Part's File Name | Quantity | Notes
 -------- | -------- | --------
+beacon\_sheet\_1.DXF | 1 | Use a full 12"x24" sheet
+beacon\_sheet\_2.DXF | 1 | Use a full 12"x24" sheet
+electronics\_core.DXF | 1 | Either use scrap or fit 2 on a sheet

+If an individual part's DXF is required they can be found in the FULL\_DXF directory.